TEACHING ENGLISH TO SPEAKERS OF OTHER LANGUAGES ASSOCIATION (TESOL TURKEY)

 Article 12- The Association’s sources of income are listed below.

 1- Membership Fees.
-Members shall pay a membership entrance fee of TL 50 and an annual membership fee of TL 150.
+Members shall pay TL 200 (TL 50 entrance fee + TL 150 annual fee to be paid by the first time members).
+The annual membership renewal fee is TL 150.
 The Board of Directors is authorized to increase or decrease these fees.

 2- Donations from natural and legal entities